CGAT-Group/DICAST/docs/source/get-started/advanced/as_parameters.rst

     | Determines what kind of input to use: ``1`` for bam files, ``0`` for fastq files.
     | Default: ``0``

-Differential analysis parameters (test mode)
+Differential analysis parameters (beta mode)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. note::